 Visual Development Supported by the Butterfly Mobile

-As babies observe the Butterfly mobile, their visual system practises several abilities at once.
+As infants observe this mobile, their visual system practises several abilities at once.

 Their eyes follow the drifting butterflies across a wider visual field, strengthening visual tracking.
 The different heights of the elements also introduce spatial relationships, helping babies perceive how objects relate to each other in depth.

-At this stage babies are also becoming more sensitive to differences in colour and shape.
+At this stage infants are also becoming more sensitive to differences in colour and shape.
 Watching multiple butterflies move independently allows them to notice these variations while maintaining visual focus.

 These abilities develop gradually through repeated observation of calm movement.